 The more informed you are the better prepared you will be for what lies ahead.

 We’ve saved the best for last: The best way to remain competitive is to upskill and constantly improve yourself.
 In this day and age, the most obvious way is to learn how to integrate technology to increase your productivity at the workplace.

 Of course, learning tech skills is not enough.
-The most productivity people are also able to leverage both technology and people to achieve what others will struggle with.
+The more productive people are also able to leverage both technology and people to achieve what others will struggle with.
 If you want the latter, this also means acquiring leadership and management skills.